drobotovlike/updated-nature/VERCEL_DNS_SETUP.md

 - Check that you have proper permissions on the Vercel project
 - Try refreshing the page
 - Check browser console for errors
+- Make sure you're using the correct format (see "Invalid name parameter" above)

 ### Still Showing Unverified in Clerk
 - Wait 30-60 minutes for DNS propagation